Exponentially accurate Hamiltonian embeddings of symplectic A-stable Runge--Kutta methods for Hamiltonian semilinear evolution equations: Exponentially accurate Hamiltonian embeddings of time-semidiscretizations

-A closer inspection reveals that, in the context of the semilinear evolution equation, the second inequality of \eqref{e.fh-f} in the proof of Lemma~\ref{l.fh-f} is too weak: when estimating the terms $f^j$ of the modified vectorfield in some fixed Hilbert space norm, the unboundedness of the operators $A$ contained therein will introduce a factor $m^j$, see \eqref{e.fj}.
+A closer inspection reveals that, in the context of the semilinear evolution equation \eqref{e.HamPDE}, the second inequality of \eqref{e.fh-f} in the proof of Lemma~\ref{l.fh-f} is too weak: when estimating the Taylor coefficients $f^j_m$ of the modified vector field in some fixed Hilbert space norm, the unboundedness of the operators $A$ contained therein will introduce a factor $m^j$, see \eqref{e.fj}.
 This propagates into the proof of \eqref{e.suboptimal}.
 Note, however, that these estimates are simply about consistency, not about constructing a flow.
 Thus, we can afford to lose smoothness rather than order.
-In other words, we can estimate the $f^j$ as maps from one Hilbert space into another with a weaker norm.
+In other words, we can estimate the Taylor coefficients of the modified vector field as maps from one Hilbert space into another with a weaker norm.
 This will be detailed in the next section.